The Day Book: History

 With the Day Book, Scripps sought to eliminate the often adversarial relationship between his editorial staffs and the advertisers that sustained them.
 To his disappointment, pressure from the business community had at times forced the Cincinnati Post to temper its firebrand campaigns against bossism and cronyism.
 Inspired by Charles Anderson Dana's unsuccessful push to eliminate advertising at the New York Sun, Scripps instituted policies at his papers that limited the size of advertisements and discouraged the full page spreads preferred by department stores.
 In 1904, he outlined a plan for a newspaper chain, starting in Chicago, that relied entirely on subscription fees and sales.

 The Day Book began publishing on September 28, 1911.
 Like his other penny presses, the Day Book championed labor rights while delivering a mix of politics and lowbrow, sensational content.

-Circulation peaked at 22,839 in October 1916, during the 1912 strike of Chicago printers and delivery boys that crippled the city's major newspapers.
+Circulation peaked at 22,839 in October 1916.
+During the Chicago Newspaper strike of 1912, when several of the city's major newspapers were crippled after locking out pressmen, circulation of the Day Book rose, though it fell once the strike ended.

 The Day Book published its last edition on July 6, 1917.
 It had turned a profit only one month since its founding, in January 1917.
 It fell short of the estimated 30,000 subscribers needed to become self-sustaining and far short of the 15% profit Scripps expected of his papers.

 The Day Book was digitized by the Illinois Newspaper Project.
 Archived issues can be found at the Chronicling America website.